Thursday, September 16 to Saturday, September 25, 2021

 Guided morning walking tour of the capital's principal sites including Province House, St. Paul’s Anglican Church, the Old Burying Ground and the Art Gallery of Nova Scotia.
 After lunch, a visit to the Citadel National Historic Site.
 Remainder of afternoon and evening at leisure.

-• Return air fare Toronto / Fredricton / Halifax; • Accommodation based on double occupancy; • Overland transportation via private van; ( private coach if numbers warrant) • A total of 5 dinners or luncheons; • Breakfast daily; • All admission charges as indicated in itinerary; • All hotel taxes and gratuities; • Services of full-time tour escort;
+• Accommodation based on double occupancy; • Overland transportation via private coach; • A total of 5 dinners or luncheons; • Breakfast daily; • All admission charges as indicated in itinerary; • All hotel taxes and gratuities; • Services of full-time tour escort;

-• All items of a personal nature; • Beverages; • Airport taxes; • All inclusive insurance and non-medical packages (available on request).
+• All items of a personal nature; • Beverages; • Coach driver gratuity: $40 approximately; • All inclusive insurance and non-medical packages (available on request).